-- 5.149 This previously developed site is inside the LBD of Southborough on the edge of the parished area bordering with Royal Tunbridge Wells.
+- 5.150 This previously developed site is inside the LBD of Southborough on the edge of the parished area bordering with Royal Tunbridge Wells.
 The site falls on the edge of the Southborough/High Brooms Industrial Estate, although it does not fall within the designated Key Employment Area.
 Specifically, the site is located at the western end of Baldwins Lane and to the north of Welbeck Avenue and the site consists of a single storey, flat roofed commercial building and an open, brick lined water tank (now empty).
 The single storey building is attached to a building on its north side which is used for motor repairs.
-Open areas to the rear of the adjacent commercial buildings to the east, which are used for parking, and the western area at the end of Baldwins Lane, are included in the site. - 5.150 Baldwins Lane is an unadopted, private street which provides access directly from North Farm Road into the commercial properties in Baldwins Lane.
+Open areas to the rear of the adjacent commercial buildings to the east, which are used for parking, and the western area at the end of Baldwins Lane, are included in the site. - 5.151 Baldwins Lane is an unadopted, private street which provides access directly from North Farm Road into the commercial properties in Baldwins Lane.
 The lane also provides rear access to a number of adjacent properties in Welbeck Avenue to the south of the site, as well as forming part of a Public Right of Way linking North Farm Road and Colebrook Road (via a flight of steps) to the west of the site.
 The site is approximately 250 metres to the north west of High Brooms Rail Station.

-- 5.151 There is an area of geological value at Southborough pit which lies immediately to the north west of the site, which is wooded.
+- 5.152 There is an area of geological value at Southborough pit which lies immediately to the north west of the site, which is wooded.
 Woodland continues to the immediate west of the site and to the north.
 The site levels fall towards the north of the site and drop dramatically beyond the site boundary through a belt of trees to the level of North Farm quarry.
 Baldwins Lane increasingly falls in level from the site down to North Farm Road.
-To the west, Colebrook Road is above the level of the site. - 5.152 Planning Committee resolved to grant permission (20/00881/FULL) of this site on 9 December 2020, subject to completion of a Section 106 agreement.
+To the west, Colebrook Road is above the level of the site. - 5.153 Planning Committee resolved to grant permission (20/00881/FULL) of this site on 9 December 2020, subject to completion of a Section 106 agreement.
+This site has planning permission under 20/00881/FULL, for new residential development comprising 26 flats with associated vehicle parking.
 The policy as drafted reflects this current permission which is considered to be acceptable in planning terms, constituting an appropriate development on a previously developed site within a highly sustainable location.